Your landing pages won’t magically fix your PPC ads – you need more. You need landing page A/B testing.

 • Type II or False Negative Error: It’s the mistake of concluding that there is no effect or difference when there actually is one.
 MDE and statistical power counter such errors.

-What Minimum Detectable Effect (MDE) in A/B Testing?
+What is the Minimum Detectable Effect (MDE) in Landing Page A/B Testing?

-A pre-test concept, MDE, answers the question: “What is the smallest difference I want my A/B test to be able to detect?”
+A pre-test concept, MDE answers the question: “What is the smallest difference I want my Landing page A/B testing to be able to detect?”
 It is a crucial parameter to consider during the planning phase of the test because it influences the required sample size.

 What is Statistical Power (SP)?

 It’s the ability of the test to detect a meaningful change or improvement when one is present.
-It is usually taken as 0.8 or 80%.
+In landing page A/B testing, it is usually taken as 0.8 or 80%.

 What is Statistical Significance in A/B Testing?